How Can Alaska Gain True Food Security?

 • Diversification of the plant

-These 2003 researchers found there was no record of MMMS production levels for five years:
+These researchers in 2003 found there was no record of MMMS production levels for five years:

 What Alaska must do for Food Security

-At present, Giannulis is processing an estimated 100-150 animals per week.
+Giannulis was processing an estimated 100-150 animals per week.
 He brings them from anyplace he can get them, using his own truck and trailers.
 He buys from 97 sources Outside that supply him through Seattle.
 There are not enough cattle being raised in Alaska to keep him in business for more than

 which raises each carcass for transport to each station of the process.